Bachelor of Kinesiology (BKin)

 Equity and Inclusion

 The Faculty has a strong reputation in advancing equity and inclusion through its courses, support services and student-run activities.
-Across the four years of the curriculum, students will learn about ethics, power and their intersections and engage in inclusive practices related to the field of kinesiology and physical education.
+Across the four years of the curriculum, students will learn about de/colonization, ethics, power and their intersections and engage in inclusive, anti-oppressive practices related to the field of kinesiology and physical education.
 Graduates will be well positioned to advocate for and engage in equitable practices in their future academic and/or professional pursuits.

 Student Supports